How can I modify my visitation order in Illinois?

 The answer is intended to be for informational purposes only.
 It should not be relied on as legal advice, nor construed as a form of attorney-client relationship.

-How can I get joint custody of my child in Illinois?
+Can I get sole custody in my child custody case in California?

 Call me: